Invigorating nature

 Our Ethos: Managed Wilding

 Our regime uses ‘pulsed’ organic grazing, naturalistic tree and shrub planting, and wetland creation.
-We are smudging hard edges to increase the interconnectivity, removing fences to allow animals to express natural herd behaviour.
-We believe natural processes are best to reinvigorate the whole ecosystem, but also allow for subtle, gentle intervention where our expert advisers suggest doing so.
+We are smudging hard edges to increase interconnectivity and removing fences to allow animals to express natural herd behaviour.
+We believe natural processes are best to reinvigorate the whole ecosystem, but the “managed” of Managed Wilding is key - we intervene, gently, where our expert advisers suggest doing so.

 Our future landscape

-• Upland woodland emerging from natural regeneration, notably of birch, alder, rowan, willow, hawthorn, hazel, holly, Scots pine plus juniper and aspen.
+• Upland woodland emerging from natural regeneration, notably Birch, Rowan, Willow, Hawthorn, Hazel, Alder, Holly, Scots pine and of course Juniper.

 • Greater densities of scrub and woodland birds.